-Commission's draft decisions: return on debt
+Our final decisions: return on debt

-The Commission has made the following draft decisions for the cost of debt:
+We have made the following decisions for the cost of debt:

 - Cost of debt averaging period: Allow Icon Water to nominate an averaging period of between 2 months and 12 months before the start of the regulatory period.
 The nominated averaging period will be used throughout the regulatory period. - Third party data series: Continue using data provided by the Reserve Bank of Australia (RBA) and Bloomberg. - Benchmark credit rating: Maintain the current benchmarking approach for determining the benchmark credit rating. - Debt-raising costs: Place more weight on more recent estimates of debt-raising costs and give preference to estimation methods that exclude the dealer swap margin.